NoldorZprime/codeLenguajeC/src/content/docs/02-fundamentals-of-the-language/02-first-program-in-c.md

 ---
-title: Primer programa en C
+title: Estructura de un programa
 description: A reference page in my new Starlight docs site.
 ---